aleccool213/blog/content/posts/2020-08-23-hey-email-review/index.md

 ## Yet another thing to "learn"

 The problem with new software products is that the learning curve usually is steep.
 New product fatigue is hard to deal with and this is why new products that come out try to steal features from existing solutions for easy adoption.
 HEY suffers from this, you will need to learn how to use it or you will get lost and won't feel comfortable switching.
 An on-boarding experience and tutorials covering HEY's features help but I felt like these need improvement.
 I felt sad when the tutorials stopped coming, I wasn't comfortable to navigate my email alone yet.
 Nuances like moving emails around to different folders and not knowing if future emails will go there.
-Little things to critize but shouldn't stop anyone from enjoying what Basecamp has built.
+Little things to criticize but shouldn't stop anyone from enjoying what Basecamp has built.

 ## Conclusion